- Testing Services

 Development of tests to determine genetic and other quality traits

-Research projects in this area focuses on traits that define the value of seeds in the market particularly for seeds produced or used in Oregon.
+Research projects in this area focus on traits that define the value of seeds in the market, particularly for seeds produced or used in Oregon.

 - Validation of Clearfield Wheat Bioassay to detect the tolerance to the herbicide imazamox.
 Currently, the OSU Seed Laboratory is accredited to perform this test and is providing official testing services.